Introducing a New Queen: Watching the Hive’s First Reaction

 Why the First Reaction Matters

+A colony’s initial response can help guide your next move.
 Even if the introduction method is correct, not every colony immediately welcomes a new queen.
 Taking a few moments to observe can prevent the loss of an expensive mated queen.
+In this video, you’ll see the workers’ instant reaction—exactly the kind of behavior beekeepers should watch for before completing an introduction.

 A Few Queen Introduction Tips

-Confirm the hive is truly queenless
+Confirm the hive is truly queenless.

-Remove emergency queen cells before introduction
+Remove emergency queen cells before introduction.

-Avoid rushing the release
+Avoid rushing the release.

-Minimize disturbance during the acceptance period
+Minimize disturbance during the acceptance period.

-Check behavior before removing the candy plug or releasing manually
+Check behavior before removing the candy plug or releasing manually.